List of Pepsi spokespersons: United States

 In 2004, Beyoncé, Jennifer Lopez, and David Beckham and Amr Diab all starred together in a commercial for the brand, featuring the two singers as assassin-like characters.

 In 2005, Christina Aguilera was signed to promote the popular drink (she had previously promoted Coca-Cola in 2000).
 The campaign featuring Aguilera was released in 2006, but not in the United States.
 Some commercials featured singer Elissa, and some with Aguilera by herself.
 PepsiCo said in a recent interview that Christina Aguilera has that 'dare for more' approach.
 Aretha Franklin was also a spokesperson in 1998.
 In 1999 Janet Jackson signed on to the original "Ask For More" campaign which featured a song of the same name written and sung by Jackson.

 In 2006, PepsiCo and Motorola launched the "Cool Tones" campaign.
 It featured Mariah Carey, Mary J. Blige and The All American Rejects writing and performing ringtones that could be obtained by purchasing a Pepsi bottle.
 The artists also filmed commercials for the campaign in which they performed their original ringtones.

 In 2012, Beyoncé was signed once again to promote Pepsi.
 This campaign was her fifth for the soft drink since 2002 — and her face was on a limited-edition line of soda cans.
 The multiyear campaign was estimated at $50 million, the bulk of it for media placements and promotions around the world, and the remainder split roughly equally between Beyoncé’s fee and what Pepsi called a creative content development fund.

 Nicki Minaj signed a promotional deal with Pepsi in February 2012.
 A commercial was released which included her hit single, "Moment 4 Life", on Sunday, May 6 at approximately 6:06 pm.

 NASCAR driver Jeff Gordon was sponsored by Pepsi starting in 1997.
 The company sponsored Gordon in the Busch Series for two seasons.
 Since 2001, Pepsi has served as sponsor for Gordon in at least two races per season.

 In 2013, New Orleans Saints quarterback Drew Brees and musical group One Direction co-starred in a Pepsi commercial.

-In 2017, model and television personality Kendall Jenner starred in a commercial premiering the week of April 1 which caused much controversy over social media.